 2. Is discouraging always a negative thing?

 Not always.
-Sometimes people discourage actions that are unsafe or unwise, but it depends on the tone and intention.
+Sometimes people discourage actions that are unsafe or unwise, but tone and intention matter.
+Poorly worded guidance can still discourage even when the goal is to help.

 3. Can someone discourage themselves?